Printing labels

 Select rows and set print quantities.

-Select the required rows for which you want to print labels , and set the number of labels for each row in the Print Quantity column .
+Select the rows you want to print , then set the number of labels for each row in the Print quantity column .

 -